-Blast Beach was once the infamous home of the biggest coal mine in Europe, with some of the worst coastline pollution in the world.
+Blast Beach was once the infamous home of the biggest coal mine in Europe, with some of the worst coastline pollutions in the world.
 The natural beach lay buried beneath the two and a half million tonnes of toxic waste from Dawdon colliery that was dumped here every year.
 It was an ecological disaster for wildlife and a real no-go zone for human visitors too.

 Blast Beach is blooming again today, thanks to a massive clean-up partnership involving the National Trust.
 If you’re up for a scramble down to (and back from) the beach, there’s sea glass here too.

 Fun fact: Eagle-eyed movie fans will spot that part of Blast Beach was used in the opening sequence of the Alien 3 movie!